Recommended Tax Configuration for EU stores

 Default Customer address: Store address

-Display prices in product pages: Including tax
+Display prices on product pages: Including tax

-Display prices in cart / checkout : Including tax
+Display prices in cart / checkout: Including tax

-Apply discounts : After tax
+Apply discounts: After tax

 Save.